 Express Entry is a method of applying for immigration to Canada and not an application category in itself.
 For Express Entry in Canada, instead of filing and sending across an immigration application to the pertinent immigration office, prospective applicants are first required to enter into a pool of probable aspirants and then wait for an “Invitation to Apply” from the Canadian government prior to submitting their main application.
 This Express Entry system in Canada allows the migration authorities to streamline and handle the course of new applications without leading to a backlog and to facilitate a smooth processing for the selected cases in a timely fashion.
 Some applicants may have some questions about the Express Entry application process and therefore, it is best to hire an immigration lawyer in Toronto.
-The legal expert can answer all your questions as well as guide you during the process of immigration.
+Our lawyer can answer all your questions as well as guide you during the process of immigration.

 The Express Entry is a method of managing applications within a few existing immigration programs: